AntonioND/gbt-player/README.rst

 ``gcc -o mod2gbt.exe mod2gbt``

-A bash script for Linux has been included in case you are feeling lazy.
+A Makefile for Linux has been included in case you are feeling lazy.
+Just do:

+``make``

-Put ``rgbasm``, ``rgbfix`` and ``rgblink`` in the ``gbt-player`` folder and double click the bat/sh file in the ``rbgds_example`` folder.
+Put ``rgbasm``, ``rgbfix`` and ``rgblink`` in the ``gbt-player`` folder and run the bat/sh file in the ``rbgds_example`` folder.
 A compiled GB binary is included.

 Notes
 -----